isaaceindhoven/velocita-proxy/README.md

 [Composer-velocita](https://github.com/isaaceindhoven/composer-velocita) is a Composer plugin that redirects downloads to your Velocita instance for all repositories it supports.

-Run the following two commands on the machine where you want to enable Velocita, replacing `https://your.velocita.tld/` with the location of your instance:
+Run the following two commands on the machine where you want to enable Velocita, replacing `https://your.velocita.tld/` with the URL of your instance:

 ```
 composer global require isaac/composer-velocita